 If the mirroring is still required, you may mirror the remote repository using recursive HTTP HEAD requests, using wget or curl to spider the remote repository.
 For example, to pull the whole remote repository to Artifactory "debian-remote" repository, run the following: wget –spider -o ~/wget.log -w 1 -r -np http://127.0.0.1:8081/artifactory/debian-remote/

-Please be cautious about using the method for the following reasons:
+Please be cautious about using the method for these reasons:

 1. Pulling everything would mean you are downloading and storing versions of packages that you may never use.

-2. The repository index will include everything, so searching the index will take longer time.
+2. The repository index will include everything, so the searching the index will take longer time

 3. Remote repositories of this kind may block users that try to mirror them in an effort to conserve bandwidth.